 Debris build-up - We recommend wiping down the inside of your shell on a regular basis.
 This will help prevent dust, lint, and other particles from building up inside the holster shell.

 Soiled backing - After prolonged use, you may wish to wash the holster backing.
-There is no need to dis-assemble the holster.
-All fasteners on our holsters are stainless steel and will not rust.
-We recommend washing the holster in lukewarm, soapy water.
+The screws and other hardware can be removed and then hand washed with detergent or wiped down with acetone or rubbing alcohol.
+Be sure to allow hardware to dry before reinstalling.
+We recommend washing the holster platform itself in lukewarm, soapy water.
 Rinse, shake off the excess water then set in a cool dry place to air dry.

 Loose screws - All of our holsters feature screw fasteners for precision retention adjustment.
-These fasteners have been pre-treated with thread-lock liquid in the factory.
 During normal daily use, and when those screws are adjusted, they will loosen.
 This is normal and will require some maintenance: Remove the screws and T-nuts or barrel nuts, clean their threads with acetone or rubbing alcohol, then allow to dry.
-Apply blue, medium strength thread-lock liquid such as Loctite®, to all male threads which contact female threads, re-assemble, wipe off the excess then adjust your holster to the desired retention level.
+For best results you will want a blue, medium strength thread-lock liquid such as Loctite® or Vibra-Tite®, which is available in our store.
+Apply this threadlocker to all male threads which contact female threads, re-assemble, wipe off the excess then adjust your holster to the desired retention level.
 After drying overnight, these properly-treated screws should not back out.

 Keep from heat - Our holster shells are built with a thermoset polymer, meaning it can soften when exposed to extreme heats (above 300°F).
 Be sure to never leave your holster out in direct sun, such as on the dashboard of your vehicle or in the trunk of your car.